What is a…

 also known as: children

 This word has considerable latitude of meaning in Scripture.
-Thus, Joseph is called a child at the time when he was probably about sixteen years of age (Gen. 37:3); and Benjamin is so called when he was above thirty years (44:20).
+Thus, Joseph is called a child at the time when he was probably about 16 years of age (Genesis 37:3); and Benjamin is so called when he was above thirty years (44:20).
 Solomon called himself a little child when he came to the kingdom (1 Kings 3:7).

-In the earliest times mothers did not wean their children till they were from thirty months to three years old; and the day on which they were weaned was kept as a festival day (Gen. 21:8; Ex.
-2:7, 9; 1 Sam.
-1:22-24; Matt.
-21:16).
-At the age of five, children began to learn the arts and duties of life under the care of their fathers (Deut.
-6:20-25; 11:19).
+In the earliest times mothers did not wean their children till they were from thirty months to three years old; and the day on which they were weaned was kept as a festival day (Genesis 21:8; Exodus 2:7, 9; 1 Samuel 1:22-24; Matthew 21:16).
+At the age of five, children began to learn the arts and duties of life under the care of their fathers (Deuteronomy 6:20-25; 11:19).

 “When I was a child, I spake as a child.”

 “That we henceforth be no more children, tossed to and fro” (Ephesians 4:14).